twitter/communitynotes/content/ranking-notes.md

 {{< figure src="../images/note-statuses.png">}}

-All Birdwatch notes start out with the Needs More Ratings status until they receive at least 5 total ratings.
+All Community Notes start out with the Needs More Ratings status until they receive at least 5 total ratings.
 Once a note has received at least 5 ratings, it is assigned a Note Helpfulness Score according to the algorithm described below.

 If a note is deleted, the algorithm will still score it (using all non-deleted ratings of that note) and the note will receive a status if it’s been rated more than 5 times, although since it is deleted it will not be shown on Twitter even if its status is Helpful.

 Notes with a Note Helpfulness Score of 0.40 and above earn the status of Helpful.
 Notes with a Note Helpfulness Score less than -0.05 -0.8 \* abs(noteFactorScore) are assigned Not Helpful, where noteFactorScore is described in [Matrix Factorization](#matrix-factorization).
 Notes with scores in between remain with a status of Needs more Ratings.

-When a note reaches a status of Helpful / Not Helpful, Birdwatch also shows the two most commonly chosen explanation tags which describe the reason the note was rated helpful or unhelpful.
+When a note reaches a status of Helpful / Not Helpful, they're shown alongside the two most commonly chosen explanation tags which describe the reason the note was rated helpful or unhelpful.

 Notes with the status Needs More Ratings remain sorted by recency (newest first), and notes with a Helpful or Not Helpful status are sorted by their Helpfulness Score.

-This ranking mechanism is subject to continuous development and improvement with the aim that Birdwatch consistently identifies notes that are found helpful to people from a wide variety of perspectives.
+This ranking mechanism is subject to continuous development and improvement with the aim that Community Notes consistently identifies notes that are found helpful to people from a wide variety of perspectives.

-During the pilot phase, rating statuses are only computed at periodic intervals, so there is a time delay from when a note meets the Helpful / Not Helpful criteria and when that designation appears on the Birdwatch site.
-This delay allows Birdwatch to collect a set of independent ratings from people who haven’t yet been influenced by seeing status annotations on certain notes.
+During the pilot phase, rating statuses are only computed at periodic intervals, so there is a time delay from when a note meets the Helpful / Not Helpful criteria and when that designation appears on the Community Notes site.
+This delay allows Community Notes to collect a set of independent ratings from people who haven’t yet been influenced by seeing status annotations on certain notes.

 ## Helpful Rating Mapping

 {{< figure src="../images/helpful-ranking.png">}}

-When rating notes, Birdwatch contributors answer the question “Is this note helpful?”
+When rating notes, contributors answer the question “Is this note helpful?”
 Answers to that question are then used to rank notes.
-When Birdwatch launched in January 2021, people could answer “yes” or “no” to that question.
+When Community Notes (formerly called Birdwatch) launched in January 2021, people could answer “yes” or “no” to that question.
 An update on June 30, 2021 allows people to choose between “yes,” “somewhat” and “no.” We map these responses to continuous values from 0.0 to 1.0, hereafter referred to as “helpful scores”:

 - `Yes` maps to `1.0`
 - `Somewhat` maps to `0.5`.